linmx0130/CliffWalking/README.md

 ## TODO List
 * Q-learning AI
-* GUI for show the behavior of AIs.
+* A GUI to show the behavior of AIs.

 ## License